 Start Here – Eligibility and Intake

 For more than 50 years, The Moore Center has been a leader in helping people with intellectual and developmental disabilities and acquired brain disorders become actively engaged members of the community.
 In turn, they enrich their communities and that leads to a better quality of life all around.

 The first step in obtaining services from The Moore Center is to have an Intake.
 Our intake coordinators will guide and advise you every step of the way.

 The Moore Center serves two main groups of people: Those with Intellectual & Developmental Disabilities and Acquired Brain Disorders.
 Within these two groups we have three different Eligibility & Intake processes:

-- Family Centered Early Supports and Services (for ages birth through 3 years old)
+- Family Centered Early Supports and Services (for ages birth to 3 years old)

 - Intellectual & Developmental Disabilities

 - Acquired Brain Disorder

 The Moore Center’s Moore Options for Seniors program also provides in-home personal care and innovative alternatives to nursing homes that are significantly more affordable.

 Please review the information below to determine how to engage with us to obtain services.